robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/TUTORIAL.md

 ## BRING UP THE FIRST COMPONENTS

-We will now run a limited version of the infrastracture to perform the setup for *OFED*.
+We will now run a limited version of the infrastructure to perform the setup for *OFED*.

 ### Run the First Playbook